apache/zeppelin/docs/usage/rest_api/notebook.md

     <tr>
       <td>Description</td>
       <td>This ```POST``` method creates a new note using the given name or default name if none given.
+      Default interpreter and initial paragraphs can also be set.
           The body field of the returned JSON contains the new note id.
       </td>
     </tr>